health

-The 52-year-old actor was diagnosed with multiple sclerosis during production of the series in 2021 and later found herself unable to walk without a cane.
+The 52-year-old actor was diagnosed with MS during the production of Dead to Me in 2021 and has increasingly suffered losses to her mobility.

-Speaking to Kelly Clarkson and The Kelly Clarkson Show, she admitted, "Shooting the show was the hardest thing I’ve had to do in my life."
+Speaking to Kelly Clarkson on The Kelly Clarkson Show, she admitted, "Shooting the show was the hardest thing I’ve had to do in my life."

 "I was diagnosed during shoot, and I didn’t know what was happening to me, I couldn’t walk, they had to use a wheelchair to get me to set… I was freaking out."